College of Natural & Applied Sciences

 Working to benefit the island: A student's experience as an aquaculture intern

-The College of Natural and Applied Sciences was created in 2003 by combining the former College of Agriculture and Life Sciences with the Mathematical Sciences, Natural Sciences, and Pre- professional programs from the former College of Arts and Sciences and the Military Science program from the former College of Business and Public Administration.
+The College of Natural & Applied Sciences was created in 2003 by combining the former College of Agriculture & Life Sciences with the mathematical sciences, natural sciences, and pre-professional programs from the former College of Arts & Sciences and the military science program from the former College of Business & Public Administration.

-The College of Natural and Applied Sciences administers courses in military science and agriculture as part of the federal land grant mandate.
+The College of Natural & Applied Sciences administers courses in military science and agriculture as part of the federal land-grant mandate.

 All courses offered for university credit are part of the Resident Instruction mission and are administered through the College of Natural and Applied Sciences.
-Non-credit university courses are part of the Extension mission and administered through the Cooperative Extension and Outreach.
-Faculty from WPTRC and CES serve as CNAS teaching faculty for the Agriculture, and Consumer and Family Sciences programs.
+Non-credit university courses are part of the extension mission and administered through the Cooperative Extension & Outreach.
+Faculty from WPTRC and CE&O serve as CNAS teaching faculty for the Agriculture and Consumer & Family Sciences programs.

 Research